Sam-Max/plugin.video.jacktook/README.md

 **Notes**:
 1. Jacktorr|Jackgram|Torrest|Elementum are optional if using Debrid.
 2. When using Jackett or Prowlarr: select only a few trackers (3-4 max), avoid trackers with cloudflare protection (unless you configure FlareSolverr), and select if available on trackers options to retrieve magnets as priority and not torrent files, to get more results.
-3. Prowlarr IndexerIds field is comma separated trackers ids without space.
+3. Prowlarr Indexers-Ids field is space separated ids of the indexers you have on your Prowlarr instance configured.
 Ex.
-12,13,14.
+25 27 14.
+By default this field is empty, which means it will search on all your indexers.
 4. You can deploy/install on a remote server (instructions more below) the TorrServer Engine (torrent client that uses Jacktorr Addon).
 After that, you need to configure Jacktorr Addon with the TorrServer Engine IP/Domain and Port.
 5. You can deploy/install on a remote server (instructions more below) the Torrest Engine (torrent client that uses Torrest Addon).
 After that, you need to configure Torrest Addon with the Torrest Engine IP/Domain and Port.
 5. To use TMDB Helper Addon use: [jacktook.select.json](https://raw.githubusercontent.com/Sam-Max/plugin.video.jacktook/master/jacktook.select.json)